OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:besselexponential}
 $$

-This model introduces periodic patterns with exponential decay, making it suitable for phenomena that display both cyclic behavior and a gradual loss of spatial correlation.[^chiles]
+This model introduces periodic patterns with exponential decay, making it suitable for phenomena that display both cyclic behavior and a gradual loss of spatial correlation.

 ### Exponential-Cosine